Magnimont/Nexus/README.md

 - Socket.io 🌐
 - Express.js 🚂
-- Bootstrap 🎨
+- MongoDB 📝
-- FontAwesome 🌈
+- Nodemailer 📨

 ### Contact 📧

-For any questions or inquiries, please reach out to our team at contact@noerror.studio.
+For any questions or inquiries, please reach out to our team at `contact@noerror.studio`

 ### Hiring and Custom Development 💼